Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Spain Visas for Expats (2026): Visa Options, Requirements & Application Guide

-Spain visas for expats depend on your personal situation — whether you plan to work remotely, retire, study, launch a business or relocate to Spain with family.
+Spain visas for expats depend on your personal situation — whether you plan to work remotely, retire, study, start a business or relocate with your family.

 • Health insurance rules for visa approval

-Health insurance is mandatory for most non-EU long-stay visas.
-If you need visa-ready private coverage (no copays, no waiting periods), start here:
+Health insurance is mandatory for most long-stay Spain visas.

 1. Do Expats Need a Visa to Live in Spain?